DigitaleDeltaOrg/dd-api-spec/README.md

 Version 2.0.1 of the DD-API builds on the foundation as specified in [version 1.0](https://github.com/DigitaleDeltaOrg/dd-api-spec/blob/master/README.md).

-See the [Digital Delta project](http://www.digitaldelta.nu/en/phase-3-operational-phase/item340) for some background information.
+See the [Digital Delta project](https://digitaledeltaorg.github.io/landing-page/) for background information.

 The changes in version 2.0.1 compared to 1.0 can be summarized as: